apptainer/singularity-userdocs/definition_files.rst

       export HOME="/root"
       cd /root

-      # insert source code, could also be copied from host with %files
+      # insert source code, could also be copied from the host with %files
       cat << EOF > hello.go
       package main
       import "fmt"